mike-freislich/btt-eddy/README.md

 ## Setup Overview
 1. Design and print an Eddy Mount if required for your setup.
 2. Connect Eddy.
-3. Update and Patch the main Klipper to support Eddy.
+3. Update to latest Klipper to ensure BTT Eddy support.
 4. Configure Klipper (printer.cfg) for Eddy support.
 5. Setup initial Z - “eddy paper-test”
 6. Do thermal compensation calibration